How to Choose the Best Home Siding For Your Home

 There is no single best choice for home siding.
 The architectural style of a home, the regional weather, and community standards play into the decision as much as initial price and maintenance concerns.

 Here are some basic facts to help you make the right choice for your home:

-<p>Real wood siding is still in use in some locales, although it has been discouraged in other areas because of home hazard or fire risk.
-Treated wood siding, or treated shakes and shingles, are frequently used as accent materials in conjunction with other safer and more cost-effective siding.
-Wood siding can be expensive, and it requires periodic maintenance to keep it looking good over the long-term.
+<p>Real wood siding is still in use in some locales, although it has been discouraged in other areas because of home hazards or fire risks.
+Treated wood siding, or treated shakes and shingles, are frequently used as accent materials in conjunction with other safer and more cost-effective sidings.
+Wood siding can be expensive, and it requires periodic maintenance to keep it looking good over the long term.

 Stone and Stone Veneer

 Available in many forms, from rustic stacked stone to smooth river rocks, or granite, marble, slate, and limestone, natural stone requires professional installation.
 Because it is considered a luxury material, stone siding is typically distinctive, but also expensive.
 Synthetic stone veneers, however, are popular and readily available.